Tips on speaking & listening

 ● Try changing or adding a new sound to the one your child has made, so if they say 'ah' you might say 'ah-ooh', this will help to keep the game interesting.

 ● Show that you are excited by the sound they make - smile and laugh, if you are enjoying the interaction, they will be excited by it too.

 ● Vocal play works best when it occurs naturally, such as playing with farm animals, for instance sheep go baa, baa or cows make a moo, moo sound.

 Phonological Awareness Stages 1 & 2 (Birth to 2 years +)

-Talk directly to your baby/toddler so they can see you facial expressions and how your lips move, as this is the beginnings of learning the conventions of communicating, listening and responding (something they cannot get from the TV, IPad or overheard conversations - in-direct talk).
+● Talk directly to your baby/toddler so they can see your facial expressions and how your lips move, as this is the beginnings of learning the conventions of communicating, listening and responding (something they cannot get from the TV, IPad or overheard conversations - indirect talk).

-Talk through everyday events, about getting dressed; what is happening, where you are going and what the plan is for the day.
+● Talk through everyday events, such as getting dressed; what is happening, where you are going and what the plan is for the day.